-To make a set of the DIY mercury glass ornaments you will need to get Krylon Looking Glass Paint (it has to be looking glass paint, a silver metallic paint will not have the same effect), clear plastic ornaments ( I got mine from Hobby Lobby for $9.99 ), a spray bottle filled with a 50/50 mix of water and vinegar, and gold metallic paint.
+- To make a set of the DIY mercury glass ornaments you will need to get Krylon Looking Glass Paint or Rustoleum Mirror Paint (it has to be looking glass paint, a silver metallic paint will not have the same effect)

 This project should be done in a well-ventilated area.
 I’m in my workshop with an open window next to me.
 The fumes aren’t bad because you are spraying right into the ornament and not into the air.

 Take the cap off of the ornaments and put them aside somewhere safe.

 I did 5 short bursts of the looking glass paint right into the opening of the ornament.

 Then I rolled the ornament to spread the paint throughout the entire thing for about 20 seconds.

 Take a hairdryer and while you are rolling the ornament aim the warm air over the surface of the ornament…you will see the paint transform as it starts to dry.

 Only do this for about 20-30 seconds (you don’t want the paint completely dry).

 Take your spray bottle with the 50/50 vinegar and water solution and do a couple of quick squirts inside the ornament…cover the end with a paper towel and shake the heck out of it!!

 I tapped out the excess vinegar before hitting the opening with the hairdryer. (it doesn’t have to be on super hot either) until it looked dry.